manoa-market/manoa-market.github.io/index.md

 The goal of Milestone 3 was to clean up the code base and fix minor UI issues.

+# Here are some reviews that we gathered from the UH commuinity

+### Dennis Gilbert

+postives

+> Everything is pretty easy to see.
+It is not cluttered

+negatives

+> Probably needs a search area as most websites have it.

+### Ethan Ballou

+postives

+> Easy to use

+negatives

+> •Maybe allow listings to be seen while not signed in.
+> •For mobile devices, the home page image stretches past the green borders
+> •add images directly
+> •search bar

+### Joseph Tsuruda

+postives

+> Clean UI, easy to navigate.
+Easy to read fonts.

+negatives

+> The website allowed me to add an email that was outside of the "hawaii.edu" domain.
+Add a search button.

+### Josh Tolbe

+postives

+> Very easy to go through, well organized

+negatives

+> search bar

+### Enoch Han

+postives

+> From what I understand, this website is for Hawaii University Students, so it makes sense that only users with Hawai'i.edu
+> accounts will be able to access it.
+I also like the use of the school colors.

+negatives

+> Needs a search bar.
+There should be a sorting feature to filter items (ex: price from least to greatest and vice versa).
+Give
+> preview of items for non-account users, but don't allow them to access any until account is made.
+Would like to see more than
+> three columns of listings as it is inconvenient to keep scrolling to see the listings.
+Does not seem to be secure — please
+> delete my information after this.
+Needs a personal messaging feature for contact between seller and consumer.
+No option for
+> images in listings?
+> Good luck!

 Milestone 3 was managed using [Manoa Market GitHub Project Board M3](https://github.com/orgs/manoa-market/projects/3/views/1):